 BMus, MA, HonARAM

 One of Britain’s most experienced conductors on the international platform, Howard Williams has covered a formidable range of work both in the opera house and concert hall.
-In the UK, he has conducted the London Philharmonic, Royal Liverpool Philharmonic, Royal Scottish National, Bournemouth Symphony, English Chamber Orchestra, City of London Sinfonia, London Sinfonietta, City of Birmingham Symphony Orchestra, BBC Symphony, BBC Philharmonic, BBC Scottish Symphony Orchestra, BBC National Orchestra of Wales, BBC Concert Orchestra and the Ulster Orchestra.
-He has conducted at the BBC Proms and at the Edinburgh, Leeds, Bath and Brighton Festivals, as at festivals in Budapest, Hong Kong, and throughout France and Spain.
+From his associations with English National Opera and the Royal Ballet he has conducted more than one hundred opera and ballet productions throughout Europe.
+In the UK, he has conducted numerous prestigious orchestras including the London Philharmonic, Royal Liverpool Philharmonic and City of Birmingham Symphony Orchestra, along with all the BBC Orchestras.
+He has conducted at the BBC Proms and at festivals across the UK and Europe.

 With the Baroque Orchestra of English Bach Festival he conducted productions at Covent Garden of Monteverdi’s L’Orfeo, Purcell’s Fairy Queen and Dido and Aeneas and Handel’s Oreste.
 Following a two-year contract with the Royal Ballet at Covent Garden Howard appeared frequently with the Dutch National Ballet, Netherlands Dance Theatre and Hamburg Ballet.